farcasterxyz/docs/docs/learn/index.md

 Farcaster is a [sufficiently decentralized](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks) social network built on Ethereum.

-It is a public social network similar to Twitter and Reddit.
+It is a public social network similar to X and Reddit.
 Users can create profiles, post "casts" and follow others.
 They own their accounts and relationships with other users and are free to move between different apps.

 :::tip Join Farcaster
 If you're not on Farcaster, get started by [creating your account](https://www.warpcast.com/) with Warpcast.